tfiers/strogatz/README.md

 <br>
 <img src="figures/5/chua.png">

-_Simulation of an electrical circuit with a nonlinear element ([Chua's circuit](https://www.wikiwand.com/en/Chua%27s_circuit)).
+_Simulations of an electrical circuit with a nonlinear element ([Chua's circuit](https://www.wikiwand.com/en/Chua%27s_circuit)).
-This system is also chaotic; its phase space trajectories end up on a "double scroll".
+This system is also chaotic.
+Its phase space trajectories (of which some 2D projections are shown here) end up on a "double scroll".
 This is a so called strange attractor: an attracting fractal with dimension between 2 and 3._